frank-ceballos/airflow/dag-examples/01-BashOperator/README.md

 2. [Setting Default Variables]()
 3. [Define DAG]()

-We will discuss this in further detail below
+Let this discuss this in further detail below

 ## Importing Libraries